Triangle

 Teaching experience

-Suitably trained second and third-year research students can acquire paid teaching experience by delivering undergraduate tutorials.
+Suitably trained second and third-year research students may be able to acquire a paid teaching experience by delivering undergraduate tutorials.
 Free courses on teaching methods are on offer, though teaching is subject to availability and cannot be guaranteed.

 Researcher training and development